game-ci/documentation/docs/cloud-runner/01-introduction.md

 4. Create resources on-demand, we have made an effort to make sure that it costs you nothing while there are no builds running (no guarantees).

 ## Why not cloud runner?
+1. Your project is small in size.
+Below 5GB Cloud Runner should not be needed.
-1. You already have servers running you can use for capacity.
+2. You already have servers running you can use for capacity.
-2. You strongly prefer to avoid any delay in your pipeline.
+3. You strongly prefer to avoid any delay in your pipeline.
-    A) Although speed of CI pipelines is an important metric, there are real challenges for game development pipelines.
+- Although speed of CI pipelines is an important metric, there are real challenges for game development pipelines.
-    B) This solution prefers ease of use, scalability, throughput and flexibility to maxiumum speed.
+- This solution prefers ease of use, scalability, throughput and flexibility to maxiumum speed.
-    C) Faster solutions would all involve self-hosted hardware with an immediate local cache of the large project files and working directory.
+- Faster solutions would all involve self-hosted hardware with an immediate local cache of the large project files and working directory.

 ## Cloud Runner Release Status
 Cloud Runner is in "active development" ⚠️🔨